Telstar: The Joe Meek Story: Cast

 Some of those portrayed in the film assisted with the production, or appeared in minor roles playing older characters alongside the actors portraying their younger selves.
 Singer Chas Hodges, who appears as Meek's enraged neighbour, complaining about the noise by banging a dustbin lid, recommended Carl Barât of the Libertines for the role of Gene Vincent, whilst Tornados drummer Clem Cattini appears in a scene as John Leyton's chauffeur and provided advice on set design.
 Leyton himself plays the fictional "Sir Edward", and singer-actor Jess Conrad plays pop manager Larry Parnes.
 Meek's young protégée, Patrick Pink (now known as Robbie Duke), appears as a stagehand.

 Criticism

-After the premiere, Robbie Duke, formerly Patrick Pink, who had been Meek's young protégée and was present when Meek killed his landlady and himself, complained at how the filmmakers had portrayed his relationship with Joe Meek, suggesting that they had been lovers.
+After the premiere, Robbie Duke, formerly Patrick Pink, who had been Meek's office assistent and was present when Meek killed his landlady and himself, complained at how the filmmakers had portrayed his relationship with Joe Meek, suggesting that they had been lovers.
 He expressed his anger to the press, and posted an open letter to the filmmakers on the Internet, where he demanded a public apology.

-Similarly, the family of the late Heinz Burt also criticized the film for portraying him as Meek's lover, claiming that Heinz Burt did not have a close relationship with Meek, and was also not a homosexual as portrayed in the film.
+Similarly, the family of the late Heinz Burt also criticized the film for portraying him as Meek's lover, claiming that Heinz Burt did not have a close relationship with Meek, and was also not homosexual, as portrayed in the film.

+Scenes portraying Meek falling in love with and living together with his avouched real life boyfriend Lionel Howard had been filmed and can be found in the deleted scenes of the Bluray releases for the Denish and Norwegian market only, but have been cut from the movie, leaving Howard only appearing in a single platonic scene that does not identify him as Meeks ex-/boyfriend or one of the most important people in his life.